robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 ```bash
 for i in {1..10}; do python deceptive_polynomials/test.py --degree 5 --beta 0  --alternative_goals "[[9.5,9.5]]"  --circle_location "(7,-8)" --start_location [5.5,1.5] --goal [1.5,9.5] --circle_beta 100   --short_on --obs_on  --title "Exg_Align_Coeff_Dist_Smooth_\$i"  --ambiguity_on --alt_angle_beta 1000  --curvature_on  --reg_beta 100000 ; done
 ```
-This command runs the planner 10 times using a shell loop, with varied output titles.
+This command runs DPPP 10 times within a shell loop, with varied output titles.
 It is useful for generating multiple trajectories under different configurations.

 You can modify the input parameters to suit your specific use case or scenario.
 Here's a brief explanation of the input parameters:
 ```